Applying for PPE at Oxford University

 • See: Recommended economics books

-Get Interview Practise
+Get Interview Practice

 The interview counts for a lot.
 Many can get three A’s so it is in the interview where they select candidates.
 I do a few ‘mock interviews’ and am often surprised at the low standard of potential applicants in interviews.
 Join a debating society or something like that.